-Non-disclosure agreements prevent music authors associations but also policymakers and academics to simply have access to contracts, and be informed about the contractual challenges faced by composers.
+Non-disclosure agreements prevent music authors' associations but also policymakers and academics from simply having access to contracts and being informed about the contractual challenges faced by composers.
 It is therefore essential that independent authorities or civil servants can have access to contracts in order to report on the situation and propose recommendations based on those findings.
 This could be performed by an independent authority tasked with regulating the market and notifying violations in each country.